natrod/mage-practice/README.md

 Magento Study and Reference
 ===========================

-This is a sample Module created based on the instructions provided in The Magento Developer Guide written by Allen Mcgregor, I have changed the namespace and made a few modifications.
-It was done to provide a learning Experience and improve my Magento skills.
+This is a sample Gift Registry Module created based on the instructions provided in The Magento Developer Guide.
+I have changed the namespace and made a few modifications.
+This was used to practice, learn and improve my Magento skills.

 This Module is not exactly production ready.